 Is it possible to attach a digital SLR camera to a spotting scope?

-Yes, it is possible to attach a digital SLR to the spotting scope with a Photo Attachment and Camera Mount.
+Yes, attach a digital SLR to the spotting scope with a Photo Attachment and Camera Mount.
 Kowa offers a variety of camera mounts for various makes of cameras.

 Where to buy? /How to buy?